Actor Pierce Brosnan pleads guilty to walking in Yellowstone park's thermal area, must pay $1,500 - ExBulletin

 Actor Pierce Brosnan pleads guilty to walking in Yellowstone park's thermal area, must pay $1,500

-MAMMOUTH, Wyo. — Pierce Brosnan, whose fictional character in the James Bond film got into hot water on numerous occasions, pleaded guilty Thursday to leaving a trail in a thermal area during a visit to Yellowstone National Park in November.
+MAMMOTH, Wyo.
+Pierce Brosnan, whose fictional character in the James Bond film got into hot water on numerous occasions, pleaded guilty Thursday to leaving a trail in a thermal area during a visit to Yellowstone National Park in November.

 Brosnan, who summoned the hearing, was fined $500 and ordered to donate $1,000 to Yellowstone Forever, a nonprofit organization that supports the park, by April 1, according to court records.